 Jon A. Leydens

-Although his graduate degrees are in rhetoric/composition and education, the nature of the above question has led Dr. Leydens to become an interdisciplinary scholar.
-His investigations have ranged from the role of writing in engineering workplaces (Leydens, 2008) to the role of listening in engineering and sustainable community development contexts (Leydens and Lucena, 2009; Lucena, Schneider, and Leydens, 2010).
-The latter research led Dr. Leydens to be co-author of Engineering and Sustainable Community Development (2010), which among other foci accentuated the need for engineers working in community development projects to listen to local community members’ needs and perspectives.
-His recent edited collection, Sociotechnical Communication in Engineering (2014), looks at how sociotechnical communication disrupts commonly held myths about engineering communication.
+He is co-author of Engineering and Sustainable Community Development (2010), which among other foci accentuated the need for engineers working in community development projects to listen to local community members’ needs and perspectives.
+His edited collection, Sociotechnical Communication in Engineering (2014), looks at how sociotechnical communication disrupts commonly held myths about engineering communication.
 His most recent book, Engineering Justice: Transforming Engineering Education and Practice (2018, Wiley-IEEE Press, with co-author Juan Lucena), fills a gap in our understanding of how engineering and social justice can align in and outside the engineering curriculum.

-Dr. Leydens’ work has been published in journals such as Language and Learning Across the Disciplines, Journal of Engineering Education, Academic.Writing, IEEE Transactions on Professional Communication, International Journal for Service Learning in Engineering, Journal of Engineering Education, Journal of Geoscience Education, and Journal of Mechanical Design.
+Dr. Leydens’ work has been published in journals such as Engineering Studies, European Journal of Engineering Education, IEEE Transactions on Professional Communication, International Journal for Service Learning in Engineering, Journal of Engineering Education, Journal of Geoscience Education, and Journal of Mechanical Design.

 - Mass Media Studies

-Dr. Leydens has also taught a graduate course for engineers and scientists (Academic Publishing) as well as the undergraduate courses Writing Proposals, Nature and Human Values, and EPICS I (a first-year engineering design course that emphasizes communication and teamwork).
+Dr. Leydens has also taught a graduate course for engineers and scientists (Academic Publishing) as well as the undergraduate courses Writing Proposals, Nature and Human Values, and Design I (a first-year engineering design course that emphasizes communication and teamwork).
 Other past classes included Rhetoric of Science/Scientific Controversies, Media and the Environment and Advanced Science Communication.

 During his first seven years at Mines, Dr. Leydens wore three administrative hats: chair of the campus Writing Across the Curriculum (WAC) Committee, Writing Center Director, and Coordinator of First-Year Writing.
-Remarkably, he remained sane (well, for an academic).
-He continued to chair the campus WAC Committee until 2011, and has served on multiple HASS, CSM, and national committees.
+He has also served on multiple HASS, CSM, and national committees.

 Honors and Awards

 In 2017, Dr. Leydens served as lead author on a paper that won the Best Paper Award from the American Society for Engineering Education, Minorities in Engineering Division.
 In 2015-16, Dr. Leydens won the Exemplar in Engineering Ethics Education Award from the National Academy of Engineering (NAE), along with Mines colleagues Juan C. Lucena and Kathryn Johnson.
-In 2016, our initiative, “Enacting Macroethics: Making Social Justice Visible in Engineering Education” was showcased on the NAE’s Online Ethics Center for Engineering and Science website.

-Dr. Leydens has been co-principal investigator in NSF-funded research and curriculum development projects, including Enhancing Engineering Education through Humanitarian Ethics, focused on researching and developing curricula at the intersection between humanitarianism and engineering ethics, and Engineering and Social Justice: Research and Education of (In)commensurable Fields of Practice, in which researchers are implementing a research and educational initiative on the interface between engineering and social justice.
-His most recent NSF grant, Understanding the Formation of Sociotechnical Thinking in Engineering Education, investigates the processes by which engineering students form their abilities to engineer sociotechnically and how sociotechnical thinking impacts engineering habits of mind, including specific engineering values, attitudes, and skills.
-To date, Dr. Leydens has been PI or Co-PI on intra- and extramural grants totaling over $1.3 million.
+Dr. Leydens has been co-principal investigator in multiple NSF-funded research projects, including Enhancing Engineering Education through Humanitarian Ethics, focused on researching and developing curricula at the intersection between humanitarianism and engineering ethics, and Engineering and Social Justice: Research and Education of (In)commensurable Fields of Practice, in which researchers are implementing a research and educational initiative on the interface between engineering and social justice.
+His most recent NSF grant, Understanding the Formation of Sociotechnical Thinking in Engineering Education, investigated the processes by which engineering students form their abilities to engineer sociotechnically and how sociotechnical thinking impacts engineering habits of mind, including specific engineering values, attitudes, and skills.
+To date, Dr. Leydens has been PI or Co-PI on intra- and extramural grants totaling nearly $1.8 million.